 Hormonal Causes during Different Phases in a Woman's Life

-Puberty is the stage in which a girl's body begins to produce reproductive hormones; these and other factors, such as school and dating pressures, contribute to brittle nails during puberty.
+Puberty is the stage in which a girl's body begins to produce reproductive hormones; these and other factors, such as the consequences of stress from school and dating pressures, contribute to brittle nails during puberty.

 Pregnancy leads to extreme changes in the production of reproductive hormones, which along with other factors, like fatigue or bodily changes, can lead to brittle nails.

-Post-partum and breastfeeding is another stage where reproductive hormones are imbalanced, leading to symptoms like mood swings.
+Post-partum and breastfeeding is another stage where reproductive hormones are imbalanced, leading to symptoms like brittle nails.
 Also, other factors contribute to brittle nails in post-partum, like post-partum depression.